Meld alternatives

 Is SheetCompare free?

-Yes — comparing files up to 5,000 rows is free with no signup.
-Pro is $12/month for files up to 100,000 rows, unlimited saved diffs, and API access.
-Team is $39/month with shared workspace and SSO.
+Yes.
+A free account compares files up to 1,000 rows at no cost.
+Pro is $12/month for files up to 250,000 rows, unlimited saved diffs, and API access.
+Team is $39/month with unlimited file size, shared workspace, and SSO.

 Can I compare CSV against XLSX directly?